 GIVING THROUGH MICROSOFT: Microsoft's philanthropy suggests that Ballmer is interested in helping young people.
 In 2012, Microsoft announced the largest philanthropic initiative in its history — a $500 million, three-year effort, called YouthSpark, to expand opportunities for global youth.
 In announcing YouthSpark, the company noted that "Today's young people face an opportunity divide — a gap between those who have the access, skills and opportunities to be successful and those who do not."
 The initiative involves partnerships with nonprofits around the world with the goal, as Ballmer put it, of "connecting young people with opportunities for education, employment, and entrepreneurship."

 Before launching YouthSpark, the Microsoft Foundation had already been keenly focused on young people, hosting the Imagine Cup, one of the world's most prestigious student technology competitions.
 Additionally, the foundation has a host of programs designed to give kids access to all sorts of technological resources to help them become innovators and leaders in their chosen fields.
-The Microsoft Foundation has given more than $6.5 billion in cash, services, and software to more than 62,000 non-profit organizations worldwide, including a record $900 million in giving in 2012.
+The Microsoft Foundation has given more than $8.5 billion in cash, services, and software to nonprofit organizations worldwide, including $1.1 billion in 2014.
 Much of this giving has been in the form of hardware and software that enables nonprofits to do their work more effectively.
 In addition to providing opportunities for children, the Microsoft Foundation focuses on the arts, drought relief in Africa, making technology accessible to seniors and those with special needs, and funding research to disrupt human trafficking.

 LA CLIPPERS CHARITY: As part of Ballmer's deal to buy the Clippers, $200 million of the $2 billion price tag will be used to start a foundation co-chaired by Steve and the wife of former Clippers owner Donald Sterling.
 The foundation will support programs that benefit underprivileged families, battered women, minorities and inner city youths.